catseye/Robin/doc/Design_Decisions.markdown

 the idea of a function, and even that is, if you believe the folklore, mainly due to typesetting limitations he encountered in publishing.

+Just because programmers are familiar with a notation or concept is not enough of a reason to incorporate it into the language's foundation.
+At the same time, we'd obviously prefer not to alienate programmers completely (that's what esolangs are for!)

 If the programmer really wants Lisp/Scheme names, they can always define them in a "compatibility module".
 (In fact, I should probably anticipate this, and accomodate it with an established convention.)